 Parallel Collective Actions

-Brazilian law provides standing to file these claims to adequate representatives, such as trade or consumer associations that meet certain requirements and the public prosecutor’s office.
+Brazilian law provides standing to file collective actions to adequate representatives, such as trade or consumer associations that meet certain requirements and the public prosecutor’s office.
 See 3.1 Availability for further details.

-There is no certification process under the Brazilian legal system, although representatives must meet certain criteria and may face scrutiny from the courts on whether they have legitimacy to represent a class of claimants and the interests at stake.
+There is no certification process under the Brazilian legal system, although representatives must meet certain criteria and may face scrutiny from the courts over whether they have the legitimacy to represent a class of claimants and the interests at stake.

 There are several ongoing collective proceedings in Brazil.
 The first collective action for cartel damages dates from 2008.
-Following CADE's decision, the Associations of Construction Companies of Minas Gerais and Goiás States went to court to claim damages arising from the "long-steel cartel".
+Following a CADE decision, the Associations of Construction Companies of Minas Gerais and Goiás states went to court to claim damages arising from the “long-steel cartel”.

-Similarly, the Associations of Hospitals of the States of Minas Gerais, Paraná and São Paulo also filed collective actions against the "medical gases cartel".
-The plaintiffs are claiming injunctive relief and due redress of injuries caused to hospital and other health entities they represent.
+Similarly, the Associations of Hospitals of the states of Minas Gerais, Paraná and São Paulo also filed collective actions against the “medical gases cartel”.
+The plaintiffs are claiming injunctive relief and due redress of injuries caused to hospitals and other health entities they represent.

 Out-of-court collective settlements do not require judicial authorisation but may require approval from a public prosecutor’s office, especially in cases of public civil actions.

-Strikeout and summary judgment decisions may be issued on procedural grounds, such as, lack of standing to sue, absence of legal interest or unlawfulness of a claim.
+Strikeout and summary judgment decisions may be adjudicated on procedural grounds, such as lack of standing to sue, absence of legal interest or unlawfulness of a claim.
 Those grounds concern general requirements for every judicial action under the rules of civil procedure.